-A year of strawberries-

 After the strawberry harvest is over in the greenhouse, the soil is disinfected using the heat of the sun without the use of chemicals

-in season from November to May.
+are in season from November to May.

-enjoy picking your own
+picking your own strawberries

 Strawberry illustration